RosettaCommons/documentation/application_documentation/carbohydrates/WorkingWithGlycans.md

         -alternate_3_letter_codes pdb_sugar

+* In order to round-trip PDB glycans, use the option to write PDB codes instead of Rosetta:

+       -write_glycan_pdb_codes

 * When loading a file from the PDB, the order of HETATM and LINK records is important for reading it into Rosetta.
 Since pdb files are usually not formatted for Rosetta-compatibility, connections can be determined internally, ignoring the order of records.
 Instead atom distances are used to determine protein-sugar and sugar-sugar connections.

         -auto_detect_glycan_connections